robmry/moby/docs/contributing/debug.md

    The execution will pause and wait for the IDE or Delve CLI to attach to the port, specified with the `DELVE_PORT` variable.
    Once the IDE or Delve CLI is attached, the test execution will start.

+   > **Note:** The debugger attaches to the test executable, not to the Docker daemon the test starts.

 ## Debugging from IDE (on example of GoLand 2021.3)